shrinerb/shrine/README.md

 uploader.upload(file, { foo: "bar" }) # context hash is forwarded to all tasks around upload
 ```

-Some options are actually recognized by Shrine, like `:location` and
+Some options are actually recognized by Shrine (such as `:location`,
-`:upload_options`, some are added by plugins, and the rest are there just to
+`:upload_options`, and `:metadata`), some are added by plugins, and the rest are
-provide additional context, for more flexibility in performing tasks and more
+there just to provide additional context, for more flexibility in performing
-descriptive logging.
+tasks and more descriptive logging.

 The attacher automatically includes additional `context` information for each
 upload and delete operation: